simonmichael/hledger/doc/SPEC-holdings.md

   (balanceReport was considered but it is just a thin projection of multiBalanceReport; MBR keeps the row structure, totals and valuation machinery we need.)
-- Per-lot quantities are summed from the lot subaccounts' postings (amount arithmetic discards cost basis, so balances alone don't suffice).
+- Per-lot units are summed from the lot subaccounts' postings (amount arithmetic discards cost basis, so balances alone don't suffice).
   Each lot's cost basis is parsed back from the lot subaccount name, which by construction contains the acquisition date and unit cost.